Welcome to your Level 1 Ski/Snowboard Instructor Training

 A Level 1 Ski/Snowboard Instructor is the entry level of instructor for the London Track 3 Ski School.
 As a Level 1 Instructor, you will be paired with a student that can see and has been assessed and deemed to be able to learn to support themselves without aids while skiing or riding.

 Visually impaired, and mobility impaired students that required specialized equipment are taught by Level 2 instructors that have received advanced training relating to the student’s disability and the advanced adaptive equipment used to assist the student to learn to ski/ride.

-- The three self-learning modules are designed to allow you to complete this portion of the training at your own pace; however, this portion must be completed before your on-hill session.
+- The four self-learning modules are designed to allow you to complete this portion of the training at your own pace; however, this portion must be completed before your on-hill session.

-- The modules are “Duty of Care”, “Chairlift Safety” and a third module based on the Instructor Handbook
+- The modules are “Duty of Care”, “Chairlift Safety”, “Health and Safety” and a fourth module based on the Instructor Handbook

 - The in-class session will include lectures from invited guests from organizations such as Autism Ontario and/or Down Syndrome Association of Ontario.
 The lectures will provide insight into some of the challenges facing children and adults living with a cognitive disability and how to best interact with them.